In the TOEFL Independent Essay, many test-takers fail to support their claims. This is a common mistake that can really hurt your TOEFL Writing score.

 - There is an obvious argument that math and art are connected because math includes geometry and proportion, principles that are also used in visual design.
 Why does the author feel that this isn’t the case and that math and art have no real connection to each other?

-How to Correct Incomplete Arguments in TOEFL Independent Writing
+The Best Way to Support Your Claims in TOEFL Independent Writing

-If you were going to revise this essay, you could provide answers to each of the three questions above.
+If you were going to revise the above two essays, you could provide answers to each of the three questions above.
 This would make the second paragraph a lot longer.
 Or you might need to insert an additional paragraph of explanation after the second paragraph.

 However, I recommend a different solution: If you have a paragraph full of incomplete arguments, rewrite the paragraph with different arguments.